Projects per year

 I joined Strathclyde in 2005 as a teaching fellow in Speech and Language Therapy with responsibility for the teaching of Clinical Phonetics and Phonology.
 I currently provide all Phonetics teaching alongside Clinical Linguistics (pragmatics, semantics, grammar, sociolinguistics).

-I am also interested in the application of technology and social media for teaching, learning and assessment.
-Further interests include the use of online techniques for the learning and teaching of phonetics skills, and the importance of public engagement within Speech and Language Therapy.
+I am interested in the application of technology and social media for teaching, learning and assessment.
+Further interests include the use of online techniques for the learning and teaching of phonetics skills, and the use of playful learning techniques.

 Expertise & Capabilities